venugv/SimpleInstagramViewer/README.md

 # SimpleTodo
-A sample TodoList project for CodePath
+A sample Instagram viewer project for CodePath

-This is an Android demo application for displaying the latest box office movies using the [RottenTomatoes API](http://www.rottentomatoes.com/).
-See the [RottenTomatoes Networking Tutorial](http://guides.thecodepath.com/android/RottenTomatoes-Networking-Tutorial) on our cliffnotes for a step-by-step tutorial.
+This is an Android demo application for displaying the latest popular posts from Instagram.

 ## User Stories